krish-sky1ark/GestureVoiceComposer/README.md

 To get started with GestureVoiceComposer, follow these simple steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine. git clone https://github.com/krish-sky1ark/GestureVoiceComposer.git

-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies mentioned below
-3. Run the main script: `python main.py`.
+3. The Training dataset is present in the directory name Training_Dataset
+4. To build a new model Run the GestureVoiceComposer.ipynb file.
+5. To just test a model in real time run RealTimeTesting.ipynb mentioning path of the model.
+6. GVCmodel.h5 is the pre-trained model trained on training dataset provided.
+7. While testing make hand gestures like those displayed above.
+The model predicts the action and speaks it.

 ## Dependencies